oamg/leapp/docs/source/first-actor.md

     name = fields.String(default='localhost.localdomain')
 ```

-Now we can save the file a go write an actor using the other parts.
+Save the file and write an actor.

 #### Screencast